Pinterest Facebook Twitter Instagram

 • Preheat your oven to 350°F (175°C).

-• In a medium bowl, whisk together the flour, sugar, baking soda, baking powder, and salt.
+In a medium bowl, whisk together the flour, baking soda, baking powder, and salt.
 Set aside.

 Combine Wet Ingredients

-• In a large mixing bowl, whisk the olive oil and eggs until well blended.
+• In a large mixing bowl, whisk the olive oil with eggs and sugar, until well blended.

 Whisking wet ingredients for the lemon olive oil cake in a mixing bowl.